ComputationalRadiationPhysics/graybat/README.md

-**GrayBat** is a C++ library that presents a graph-based communication approach, which enables a mapping of algorithms to communication patterns and further a mapping of these communication patterns to hardware topologies.
-Therefore, a flexible and configurable communication approach for parallel or distributed applications.
-These mappings are established as an intermediate layer between an application and communication libraries and are adptable dynamically during run-time.
-The [Game of Life](src/gol.cc) and [N Body](src/nbody.cc) example simulations provide full demonstrations of utilizing GrayBat in a scientific simulations.
+**GrayBat** is a C++ library that presents a graph-based communication approach, which enables a mapping of algorithms to communication patterns and further a mapping of these communication patterns to varying hardware architectures.
+Therefore, a flexible and configurable communication approach for parallel and distributed applications.
+These mappings are established as an intermediate layer between an application and communication libraries and are dynamically adptable during run-time.

 An application supported by GrayBat can be created with the following steps: